eran132/nginx-aks/README.md

 ### 3. Install and Configure ArgoCD

-Follow the steps in the [Installation Steps](./installation-steps.md) document.

-Alternatively, you can use our script which automates the ArgoCD installation:

 ```powershell
 # Make sure you're connected to your AKS cluster first
 cd scripts
 .\argocd-install.ps1
 ```

+This script automates the ArgoCD installation and provides the initial admin password.

 ### 4. Testing ACR Integration